18F/handbook/_pages/how-we-work/tools/zoom.md

 Let the Zoom Admins know as far in advance as possible in [#admins-zoom](https://gsa-tts.slack.com/messages/admins-zoom).
 Currently 18F only has two Pro licenses that allow for meetings longer than 40 minutes.
 What this means to you is that longer meetings need to be scheduled and are generally a "first come, first served" scenario.
 Zoom meetings are tracked on a Google Calendar called "Zoom Scheduling."
-We have one license for meetings with over 50 participants.
+We have one large meeting extension for meetings with over 100 participants.
+You must have a pro account to have the large meeting extension.

 Before your scheduled meeting, the Zoom Admins will promote your account to Pro Status.
 If there are multiple meetings scheduled that day, your account will be promoted as soon as the Pro account is available.
-The Zoom Admins will try to schedule 30 minutes on each side of the requested time to allow you ample setup time as well as padding in the event that your meeting runs long.
+The Zoom Admins will try to schedule 15 minutes before the requested time to allow you ample set up time.

 To schedule a meeting, please post your request in [#admins-zoom](https://gsa-tts.slack.com/messages/admins-zoom).
 The request should include the date, time, and applicable time zone.
 If your meeting is recurring,